juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 #### Security Best Practices

-1. **Never expose tokens in client-side code** - Personal access tokens should only be used in server-side applications
+1. **Never expose credentials in client-side code** - Application passwords should only be used in server-side applications
-2. **Use environment variables** - Store tokens in environment variables, not in your source code
+2. **Use environment variables** - Store usernames and passwords in environment variables, not in your source code
-3. **Rotate tokens regularly** - Generate new tokens periodically and revoke old ones
+3. **Rotate passwords regularly** - Generate new application passwords periodically and revoke old ones
-4. **Use OAuth2 for user-facing apps** - Don't use personal access tokens for applications that other users will authenticate with
+4. **Use OAuth2 for user-facing apps** - Don't use application passwords for applications that other users will authenticate with
-5. **Limit token scope** - Only request the minimum permissions necessary for your application
+5. **Limit access scope** - Only use application passwords for applications that genuinely need full access to your account

 <!-- TO-DO: Review this section later to complement info with OAuth2 Authentication -->